 - If your application settings are correct, then you’ll want to make sure your server has it’s offset set correctly.

-If you’re using Managed WordPress, Managed WooCommerce, or Magento Cloud you can reach out to support for help.
+If you’re using fully managed WordPress, WooCommerce, or Magento hosting from Nexcess you can reach out to support for help.
 We’ll make sure your UTC time is set correctly, check your application settings, and point you in the right direction if it’s a 3rd party app.